Project Vision

 How it all comes together

-Our next challenge involved rebuilding their existing native apps for iOS and Android in both light and dark mode, as well as designing a v1 of a responsive web app — a net new channel for the company.
+Our next challenge involved rebuilding EarnIn's existing native apps for iOS and Android in both light and dark mode, as well as designing a v1 of a responsive web app, a net new channel for the company.
 The device and platform-agnostic components seamlessly transitioned to the web app, requiring only the addition of a few essential new components and variants, such as navigation and sheets.
 As a result of our efforts, EarnIn's product ecosystem now boasts a consistent and unified look and feel across all of their products that harmoniously aligns with their new brand identity.

 Collage of documentation assets